layershift/enscale-docs/pages/03.features/05.add-domain-name/docs.10.md

 With Enscale you have the possibility to add your custom domain name to your environment for quick and easy access whether you have a public IP address enabled or not.

-If you have a production environment, we strongly recommend that you enable public IP.
-To see how to do this, check out the following [article](/features/ip-addresses).
+If you have a production environment, we strongly recommend that you [enable public IP](/features/ip-addresses).

 ### With Public IP